Consulado metro station

 Consulado metro station (Note: Estación del Metro Consulado.
 Spanish pronunciation: /es/.
-The name of the station literally means "Consulate" in Spanish.) is a transfer station of the Mexico City Metro in Gustavo A. Madero and Venustiano Carranza, Mexico City.
-The station features a combination of elevated and at-grade buildings; each has two side platforms.
-Consulado serves Lines 4 (the Aqua Line) and 5 (the Yellow Line).
+The name of the station literally means "Consulate" in Spanish.) is a transfer station on the Mexico City Metro in Gustavo A. Madero and Venustiano Carranza, Mexico City.
+Consulado is a combined elevated and at-grade station divided into two lines.
+It serves Lines 4 (Teal Line) and 5 (Yellow Line), each with two side platforms.
 Consulado metro station is located between Bondojito and Canal del Norte stations on Line 4, and between Valle Gómez and Eduardo Molina stations on Line 5.
+The stop serves the Colonias (neighborhoods) of 7 de Noviembre, 20 de Noviembre, Felipe Ángeles, and Mártires de Río Blanco.
+The Line 5 building is situated along Circuito Interior Avenue.

-Consulado metro station opened on 29 August 1981 with service on Line 4 heading north toward Martín Carrera station and southward toward Candelaria station.
-Westerly service on Line 5 toward Pantitlán metro station began on 1 July 1982.
-The station serves the colonias (neighborhoods) of 7 de Noviembre, 20 de Noviembre, Felipe Ángeles, and Mártires de Río Blanco.
+Consulado metro station opened on 29 August 1981 as part of the inaugurated service from Martín Carrera to Candelaria.
+Service on Line 5 began on 19 December 1981 as the temporary western terminal of the line.
+The pictogram representing Consulado metro station depicts a water duct, symbolizing the ducted part of the river of the same name that runs below the station.
+Inside the metro stop, there is a cultural display.

-The station is named after the Consulado River, which runs below Avenía Río Consulado.
-Its pictogram depicts a water duct, symbolizing the ducted part of the river.
-In 2019, the station had an average daily ridership of 9,337 passengers, making it one of the least-accessed transfer stations in the network.
+In 2025, Consulado served 2,667,795 passenger entries, making it one of the least-accessed transfer stations in the system and one of the least-used stations on either of its lines.

 Location and layout

-Line 5 platforms (pictured) lie along Río Consolado Avenue.

-Consulado is a metro transfer station in the limits of Gustavo A. Madero and Venustiano Carranza boroughs, in northeastern Mexico City.
-The Line 4 station is elevated along Avenida Congreso de la Unión, while the Line 5 building is at ground level along Avenida Río Consulado.
-The station serves the colonias (neighborhoods) of 7 de Noviembre and Mártires de Río Blanco, in Gustavo A. Madero, and of 20 de Noviembre and Felipe Ángeles, in Venustiano Carranza.
-Its pictogram depicts a water duct, symbolizing the section of the Consulado River that runs beneath the station.
-Within the system, it lies between Bondojito and Canal del Norte stations on Line 4 and between Valle Gómez and Eduardo Molina stations on Line 5.
+Consulado is a transfer metro station, located in the Colonias (neighborhoods) of 7 de Noviembre and Mártires de Río Blanco, in Gustavo A. Madero borough, northern Mexico City, and 20 de Noviembre and Felipe Ángeles, in Venustiano Carranza borough, to the city's northeastern.
+The stop is situated above Avenida Congreso de la Unión (Line 4), and along the median strip of Circuito Interior, in the section named Avenida Río Consulado (Line 5).

+Within the system, it is followed by Bondojito and Canal del Norte stations on Line 4 and Valle Gómez and Eduardo Molina stations on Line 5.
 The station has four exits.
-The exits on Line 4 lead to Avenida Congreso de la Unión: to the east, to Calle Oriente 87 in Colonia 20 de Noviembre, and to the west, to Calle Oriente 85 in Colonia Mártires de Río Blanco.
-The exits on Line 5 lead to Avenida Río Consulado.
-The northern exit goes to Calle Norte 64-A in Colonia 7 de Noviembre, while the southern exit leads to Calle Cuarzo in Colonia Felipe Ángeles.
-The area is serviced by Line 5 of the Metrobús rapid transit system at Río Consulado bus station located a few blocks away.
-The station is also supported by Routes 5-A, 20-A, and 20-B of the city's public bus system and by Routes 37 and 200 of the Red de Transporte de Pasajeros network.
+On Line 4, the eastern and western exits provide access to Avenida Congreso de la Unión at Calle Oriente 87 in Colonia 20 de Noviembre and Calle Oriente 85 in Colonia Mártires de Río Blanco, respectively.
+On Line 5, the northern and southern exits provide access to Calle Norte 64-A and Avenida Río Consulado in Colonia 7 de Noviembre, and Calle Cuarzo and Avenida Río Consulado in Colonia Felipe Ángeles, respectively.

+The area is serviced by Line 5 of the Metrobús system at Río Consulado station, a few blocks away.
+Routes 5-A, 20-A, and 20-B of the city's public bus system and Routes 37 and 200 of the Red de Transporte de Pasajeros network service the station's area.

+Inside Consulado metro station, there is a cultural showcase.
+The passenger transfer tunnel that connects both lines is approximately 400 m long.

 History and construction

-The passenger transfer tunnel that connects both lines is approximately 400 m long.